jbradford77/machine-learning-enron-fraud/readme.md

 <p>The goal for this project is to try to predict who are persons of interest from how frequently someone corresponded via email with a known person of interest and by comparing various financial data points like the amound of the employee's salary, bonus, total stock value, and stock options exercised.
 The machine learning library sklearn is used for predictions and to process the data and present visualizations using matplotlib.
 One major outlier in the data is that the total for all financial data points is included as a line in the data.
 This abviously makes it look like there was possibly one person who made enough money it couldn't possibly be legal.
 Once that record is removed a clearer picture starts to emerge. </p>

+<p>Some output from the file is here on the readme, but the final version of the project is the jupyter notebook poi_id.ipynb although there's also a python 3 version .py file made from that notebook to in the py3versionFinal folder.</p>

 <p>Total number of data points:  146</li>
 <p>Allocation across classes (POI/non-POI):  18 / 128</li>